chendesheng/chrome-ext-download-vsix/README.md

+Genereated by cursor agent base on this stackoverflow thread: https://stackoverflow.com/questions/37071388/how-can-i-install-visual-studio-code-extensions-offline

 # VSCode Extension Downloader

 A Chrome extension that adds direct download links for VSCode extensions on the Visual Studio Marketplace.